rragundez/provision-training-environment/README.md

 ## Testing

-If you have docker, be sure to have `localhost` as master in your `var/common.yml`.
+If you have docker, be sure to have `localhost` as master in your `hosts`.
 Then

 ```
 docker build -t gcloud_ansible .